Call to order: 01352 757777

 This is good news for horse owners caring for young growing horses.
 Lysine and methionine are critical amino acids for proper muscle development and maintenance.
 A deficiency in either may lead to slow growth or lacklustre performance.

 Some horse owners may be hesitant to feed hull-less oats because they believe the hulls contribute significantly to the fibre intake of horses.
-Fibre is undoubtedly essential for the proper functioning of the equine digestive tract but this fibre is better provided by hay and grass rather than high levels of hulled cereal.
+Fibre is undoubtedly essential for the proper functioning of the equine digestive tract but this fibre is better provided by hay and grass rather than high levels of hulled cereal as discussed above.

 Cereals are fed to elevate the energy content of a diet in instances where a forage-based diet of hay and grass cannot meet calorie demands brought about by work, growth, or reproduction.
 This is just simply a situation where the horse cannot consume enough hay and grass due to the bulk needed to provide the number of calories needed to provide the energy and weight maintenance.
 An additional point is that while whole oats do contain significant fibre, it is not the sort easily digested by the horse.